minio/docs/source/replication/replication-overview.rst

 as all other replication operations.

 MinIO requires explicitly enabling versioned deletes and delete marker replication .
-Use the :mc-cmd-option:`mc replicate add replicate` field to specify both or either ``delete`` and ``delete-marker`` to enable versioned deletes and delete marker replication respectively.
+Use the :mc-cmd:`mc replicate add --replicate` field to specify both or either ``delete`` and ``delete-marker`` to enable versioned deletes and delete marker replication respectively.
 To enable both, specify both strings using a comma separator ``delete,delete-marker``.